A study of retardation models for phenomenological interactions in hadronic physics: Abstract

 \section{Abstract}

-A study of the retardation contributions to the hadronic quark interaction is performed in the coordinate space elaborating a classical electrodynamics procedure.
+A study of retardation models for the hadronic quark interaction is performed starting from a coordinate space calculation that elaborates a classical electrodynamics procedure.
 The possibility of constructing a corresponding quantum operator is critically analyzed also performing some numerical matrix element calculations.
-A comparison of the model with the Feynman diagram calculation at tree level is studied, showing a substantial physical correspondence of the two models.
+A comparison of the developed model with the Feynman diagram interaction at tree-level is studied, showing a substantial physical correspondence of the two models.
+Possible applications and generalizations are discussed.

 \PACS{ {12.39.Ki},~~ {12.39.Pn},~~ }